 Once a staple of the early American diet (with the average person consuming 35 gallons per year), hard cider hit hard times with the advent of Prohibition in 1920.
-Cider apple orchards across the U.S. were either abandoned, chopped down by axe-welding FBI agents, or replaced with more popular eating apples, such as the ubiquitous Red Delicious.
+Cider apple orchards across the United States were either abandoned, chopped down by axe-welding FBI agents, or replaced with more popular eating apples, such as the ubiquitous Red Delicious.

 "The hard-cider industry is essentially developing without a true raw material," Galen Williams of Bull Run Cider told Modern Farmer last year.
 "Cidermakers are using everything they can to make interesting, good-tasting ciders without actual cider fruit."